-The Unitil Corporation (the "Company") 2021 Annual Meeting of Shareholders will be held at the office of the Company, 6 Liberty Lane West, Hampton, New Hampshire, as well as online via live webcast, on Wednesday, April 28, 2021, at 11:30 a.m.
+The Unitil Corporation (the "Company") 2022 Annual Meeting of Shareholders will be held at the office of the Company, 6 Liberty Lane West, Hampton, New Hampshire 03842-1720, on Wednesday, April 27, 2022, at 11:30 a.m.
 Eastern time for the following purposes:

-- 1. Election of three Directors of the Company in Class III, nominated by the Board of Directors, each to serve a term of three years; - 2.
-Ratification of the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2021; - 3.
-Approval, on an advisory basis, of the compensation of the Company's named executive officers; and - 4.
+- 1. Election of three Directors of the Company in Class I, nominated by the Board of Directors, each to serve a term of three years; - 2.
+Ratification of the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2022; - 3.
+Approval, on an advisory basis, of the compensation of the Company's Named Executive Officers; and - 4.
 Transaction of any other business as may properly be brought before the meeting.

-The Board of Directors set February 19, 2021, as the date for determining holders of record of common stock who are entitled to notice of and to vote at the meeting or at any adjournments or postponements of the meeting.
+The Board of Directors set February 18, 2022, as the date for determining holders of record of common stock who are entitled to notice of and to vote at the meeting or at any adjournments or postponements of the meeting.
 The Board of Directors has directed the Company to prepare this notice, the accompanying proxy statement, and the accompanying annual report, and to send them to you.